-Q: How do we get to camp?
+Q: How do we get to in-person summer camp?

-A: You are responsible for bringing your children to camp and picking them up at the end of the session.
+A: You are responsible for bringing your children to summer camp and picking them up at the end of the session.

 A: There is no shuttle from PCH.
 We may be able to help you find a carpool with other families in your area.
 However, you must complete all forms prior to sending your camper(s) with the carpool.
 If you don’t, your child will not be allowed to stay at camp.